japgolly/clear-config/README.md

 # Can I use this with Cats?

+I plan to switch this over to using Cats by default, instead of Scalaz.

-Yes and I do on some projects.
+Until then, yes, you can use this with Cats today (and I do on some projects).
 Add [shims](https://github.com/djspiewak/shims) and it's as simple as:

 ```scala
 import shims._